gsoft-inc/wl-squide/docs/guides/fetch-initial-data.md

 ### Add an endpoint

-First, in a remote module, create an MSW request handler that returns a user subscription data:
+First, in a remote module, create an MSW request handler that returns a user tenant subscription data:

 ```ts !#14-21 remote-module/mocks/handlers.ts
 import { HttpResponse, http, type HttpHandler } from "msw";